When Is Chapter 7 Bankruptcy Appropriate?

-Andersen, Ellis & Shephard (formerly David Andersen & Associates), our policy is to review each case thoroughly before a decision is made to file Chapter 7 or Chapter 13.
+At the law offices of USADebt, our policy is to review each case thoroughly before a decision is made to file Chapter 7 or Chapter 13.
 Contact us to learn more.

-If you want to keep your home or vehicle, and have payments due on these items, it is normal to continue paying on these debts after the bankruptcy is filed.
-However, in a chapter 7 bankruptcy, before the case is “discharged” or closed, you need to sign and file with the court an agreement to reaffirm or reassume these debts.
+If you want to keep your home or vehicle and have payments due on these items, it is normal to continue paying on these debts after the bankruptcy is filed.
+However, in a Chapter 7 bankruptcy, before the case is “discharged” or closed, you need to sign and file with the court an agreement to reaffirm or reassume these debts.
 This agreement is called a “reaffirmation.”

 If no reaffirmation agreement is filed requiring the debtor to keep paying, the debt is canceled and the creditor may not accept payments on the account and may want to repossess or foreclose on the property.
 The attorney will work with the debtor and creditor to negotiate and sign the reaffirmation agreement, and there is normally a modest fee for doing so.
-This is done after the case is filed and must be completed and signed prior to the chapter 7 discharge.
+This is done after the case is filed and must be completed and signed prior to the Chapter 7 discharge.